 The Importance of an Effective Ethics Program

 In addition to the actual code of ethics, there typically are numerous support mechanisms that will determine the effectiveness of the company's overall ethics program.
 Central among these is a formal program to communicate the company's core values to company personnel.
 These programs, as well as the conduct and involvement of senior management, are far more important than the words of the code.

 Apart from legal requirements, at least two academic studies have suggested that a commitment by corporate management to follow an ethical code of conduct confers a variety of benefits.
 One study of the largest public companies found that companies that were publicly committed to following a code of ethical corporate conduct as part of their internal control strategy had higher performance in both financial and non-financial terms.
+[Curtis Verschoor, "A Study of the Link Between a Corporation's Financial Performance and Its Commitment to Ethics," JOURNAL OF BUS.
+ETHICS (Oct.
+1998.]
 However, this study also concluded that the superior performance was not due to the mere existence of a legalistic code of ethics, but to the "tone at the top."
 In instances in which companies demonstrated superior performance, ethics codes reflected the values upon which the corporate culture was based.

 Under the Federal Sentencing Guidelines for Organizations of the U.S. Sentencing Commission, an effective ethics and compliance program includes: